All posts by Katie Gerten

 A big part of the program’s success comes from strong partnerships with local employers in Yellowstone County.
 These relationships open doors, connecting youth with meaningful job opportunities that fit their interests and strengths.

-By working closely with businesses, Elizabeth and Erica make sure young people aren’t just placed in jobs—they’re set up to succeed in them.
+By working closely with businesses, Elizabeth and Erica make sure youth aren’t just placed in jobs—they’re set up to succeed in them.

 The Impact Speaks for Itself